Rebuilding the Bridge to College

-Fulfillment Fund’s mission is to make college a reality for students growing up in educationally and economically under-resourced communities.
-Our vision is that all students, regardless of circumstances, have the opportunity to attend college, graduate, and actively create a better society.
+Our mission is to make college a reality for students growing up in educationally and economically under-resourced communities.
+Our vision is that all students, regardless of their circumstances, will one day have the opportunity to attend college, graduate, and actively participate in transforming their communities to create a better society.

 In which areas of Los Angeles will you be directly working?

 - Central LA

 - LAUSD (select only if you have a district-wide partnership or project)